Some notes on how tubular software color separations such as the one automated in the ayab circular setting may be found in previous post

 Getting started: stitches intended to be dropped may be created on either bed.
 If the ribber is used to create loops, then the technique is a manual one.
 Using the main bed in Japanese machines to program dropped stitches increases accuracy and ease.

-In producing this fabric you are technically knitting an “every needle rib”.
-Cast on a fairly tight zig zag row.
+In producing this fabric you are technically knitting an every needle rib.
+Cast on a fairly tight zig-zag row.
 The ribber comb wire needs to be placed so that it holds down the stitches on the bed on which you need to keep them.
-The principle and results are akin to the first row knit when you use a single bed cast on comb, and the second pass, with the first knit row anchors open loops before your continue to knit.
+The principle and results are akin to the first row knit when you use a single bed cast on comb, and the second pass, with the first knit row anchors open loops before you continue to knit.
 Any loops not secured by the comb will result in dropped stitches.
 Any fabric, any time, when 2 stitches are empty side by side, stitches are not formed and the yarn is dropped off them creating a float or ladder.
-The red line indicates the ribber wire on top of the ribber loops in the zig zag row, placed so released knitting will be left on the ribber.
-Black lines your zig zag yarn loops, blue dots the teeth of your ribber cast on comb.
+The red line indicates the ribber wire on top of the ribber loops in the zigzag row, placed so released knitting will be left on the ribber.
+Black lines your zig-zag yarn loops, blue dots the teeth of your ribber cast on comb.
 You can check placement by dropping just a few loops on the main bed before hanging your weights on the comb.

-zig zag row showing placement of cast on comb teeth, on each side of main bed needles
+zigzag row showing the placement of cast on comb teeth, on each side of main bed needles

 “bumps”: Brother comb

-As for dropping those loops that will form the long stitches, one can do so “manually” with improvised tools.
-For more “automatic” dropping of stitches using knit carriage in Brother patterning, one may punch a card or draw a mylar with a method akin to color separation.
-A pass of the KH carriage across the knit is made with no yarn in feeder, “color 2” is actually “no yarn/empty” from left to right, while establishing the proper needle selection on its return.
+As for dropping those loops that will form the long stitches, one can do so manually with improvised tools.
+For more automatic dropping of stitches using knit carriage in Brother patterning, one may punch a card or draw a mylar with a method akin to color separation.
+A pass of the KH carriage across the knit is made with no yarn in the feeder, color 2 is actually no yarn/empty from left to right while establishing the proper needle selection on its return.
 The ribber would need to be reset to slip, or the ribber carriage separated from the knit one for the 2 passes to and from the color changer.
-This is the “scariest” option by far, more error prone.
+This is the “scariest” option by far, more error-prone.
 It is not applicable when using the circular Ayab setting in creating the fabric.
-Without a specific “tool”, all stitches can be brought to E and back to B with a ruler, piece of garter bar, ribber cast on comb, or other handy ‘toy’.
+Without a specific tool, all stitches can be brought to E and back to B with a ruler, piece of garter bar, ribber cast on comb, or other handy ‘toy’.
 Dropping stitches is done while carriages are on the left, after the return to the color changer side.
 It is possible to modify the Studio accessory used to drop stitches

 For 2 color drop stitch, the main bed is set to slip in both directions.
 Because not all needles on the main bed are used for patterning on every row, the KC II setting on the change knob is used, eliminating end needle selection on the 910.
 The ribber is set to knit every row

-Ayab: begin your design repeat on your first row, choose its circular setting in machine type pull down menu on right
+Ayab: begin your design repeat on your first row, choose its circular setting in machine type pull-down menu on the right

 First design row is preselected left to right

-Main bed is set to slip <— —> , change knob on KC II (end needle selection is cancelled)
+The main bed is set to slip <– –>, change knob on KC II (end needle selection is canceled)